View Walter Mourey's Obituary on fltimes.com and share memories

-ALTON– Walter Robert Mourey, affectionately known as "Bud," age 93, went home to be with his Savior and Lord, Jesus Christ, Sunday (July 8).
+ALTON - Walter Robert Mourey, affectionately known as "Bud," age 93, went home to be with his Savior and Lord, Jesus Christ, Monday (July 8).

 Bud was born in Geneva, N.Y. in 1926.
 Bud was a loving and devoted husband, father and friend to many.
 He was well known in the area as an avid sportsman and a furrier for many years.